-(a) AQLs are based upon 30 or more Opportunities per year for contract years 2 through 10, and 10 Opportunities for year one.
+- (a) AQLs are based upon 30 or more Opportunities per year for contract years 2 through 10, and 10 Opportunities for year one. - (b) AQLs are determined based upon a combination of Participation credits in the evaluated year and cumulative Production total dollars awarded.

-ATTACHMENT J-5 - PERFORMANCE REQUIREMENTS SUMMARY (PRS)
+GSA ALLIANT 2 UNRESTRICTED GWAC ATTACHMENT J-5 - PERFORMANCE REQUIREMENTS SUMMARY (PRS)